 Overview

 Protecting data by storing backups offsite facilitates recovery of vital information or systems following a disruptive event.
-Texas A&M Technology Services offsite data backup and storage service efficiently replicates business-critical data through the LEARN network to a co-located data center in Dallas, TX.
+Texas A&M Technology Services’ enterprise backup service efficiently replicates business-critical data to the public cloud.
 This distant disaster recovery site provides extra protection in the event of a natural or man-made catastrophic event.
-Data is encrypted at rest at both the primary and secondary sites, and encrypted in flight during transit.
+Data is encrypted at rest at both the primary and secondary sites and encrypted in flight during transit.
 The service uses the incremental forever backup strategy, which is more space efficient.
-Instead of periodic full backups, incremental forever starts with one initial full backup, then an ongoing (forever) sequence of incremental backups.
-The service is available for Windows, Linux and Solaris OS machines, and requires client code to negotiate with the base server.
+Instead of periodic full backups, the incremental forever strategy starts with one initial full backup, then an ongoing (forever) sequence of incremental backups.
+The service is available for VMWare instances, physical servers running Windows, Linux, and Solaris OS, and can perform application-aware backups.

 Getting Started